kubernetes/website/content/en/docs/tasks/debug-application-cluster/local-debugging.md

 -   `$LOCAL_PORT` is the port that your service is running on your local workstation
 -   And `$REMOTE_PORT` is the port your service listens to in the cluster

-Running this command will tell Telepresence to send remote traffic to your local service instead of the service in the remote Kubernetes cluster.
-With this, you can then make edits to your service source code locally, save, and see the corresponding changes when accessing your remote application take effect immediately.
+Running this command tells Telepresence to send remote traffic to your local service instead of the service in the remote Kubernetes cluster.
+Make edits to your service source code locally, save, and see the corresponding changes when accessing your remote application take effect immediately.
 You can also run your local service using a debugger or any other local development tool.

 ## How does Telepresence work?